morgenst/PyAnalysisTools/docs/source/usage/misc.rst

 while if any attribute is not provided by neither the users default and plot config the package's default config is used.

 * enable_range_arrows (bool): enable/disable arrows in ratio if ratio is out of range
+* cuts: selection applied when fetching histogram from tree (default: None, i.e. no cuts applied)
+* add_text: add additional text to canvas
+* weight: specify which weights to apply when fetching histogram - any expression that works in TTree::Draw
+* process_weight: same as weight but only for a specific process (default: None, i.e. nothing applied)
+* dist: name of the distribution to plot, e.g. muon_pt / 1000. plots muon p_T in GeV
+* style: ROOT draw style, i.e. line, marker, fill
+* rebin: rebin histogram - symmetric (providing single factor) or asymmetric (providing list of bin boundaries)
+* ignore_rebin: ignore rebinning settings
+* ratio: enable ratio pad (data/MC)
+* blind: selection for blinding distribution, e.g. above a certain mass threshold or whatever defines your signal region
+* ordering: list of processes in order of drawing first to last
+* [xyz]bins: number of [xyz] bins
+* [xyz]min[_log]: [xyz]-axis minimum [if log-scale]
+* [xyz]title: [xyz]-axis title
+* [xyz]title_offset: [xyz]-axis title offset
+* [xyz]title_size: [xyz]-axis title size
+* axis-labels: list of bin labels (default applied to x-axis)
+* labels: legend labels - typically parsed from process config
+* color: set of colors applied to histograms/stacks etc
+* draw_option: explicit draw option (overwrites `draw`)
+* normalise_range: range in which normalisation should be calculated (default: entire range, i.e. -1, -1)
+* ratio_config: plot configuration for ratio plot (all non explicitly specified settings are taken from provided plot config)
+* signal_scale: optional scaling factor to applied to all signal samples, e.g. to make tiny signals visible
+* lumi: luminosity used for scaling MC and printed to canvas - takes either float or dictionary of lumi per MC campaign (to disable lumi text in canvas set lumi to -1)
+* lumi_text:
+* total_lumi: total luminosity (typically calculated from lumi dictionary)
+* watermark: watermark after `ATLAS` - typically Internal/Preliminary
+* stat_box: enable statistics box - if multiple objects are drawn stat boxes are drawn with matching colors
+* normalise: normalise plot depending on normalise_range (default: unit area)
+* no_data: do not draw data
+* ignore_style: ignore all style settings
+* calcsig: enable significance calculation (applying cut along x-axis to signal and background) and draw like ratio
+* enable_legend: enable adding legend (default: True)
+* disable_legend: disable drawing of legend (default: False) - remnant of earlier version will become deprecated
+* make_plot_book: produce plot book, i.e. all plots will be stored in a single pdf
+* grid: enable drawing of grid (default: False)
+* log[xyz]: Make xyz-axis log scale
+* decor_text: additional text to add to canvas
+* disable_bin_merge: disable merging of under- and overflow bins (default: False)
+* enable_range_arrows: turn on drawing arrows in ratio hist if ratio is out of range
+* merge: (default: True)
+* signal_extraction: extract signal from all histograms - needed to treat them differently, e.g. overlay as hist on stack
+* merge_mc_campaigns: enable merging of MC production campaigns (default: True)
+* name: name of the plot config - will be used as file name for pdf
+* draw: definition of draw style, e.g. hist, marker, line
+* outline: outline of the plot, e.g. hist, stack
+* legend_options: optional legend options, e.g. position, number of columns
+* lumi_precision: digits of lumi precision (default: 1)
+* yscale[_log]: multiplicative off-set of y-axis maximum (_log if log-scale) if not explicitly specified ymax (default: 1.2 [100.])
+* norm_scale: value to which will be normalised to (default: 1.0)
+* lumi: luminosity used as label and internal calculation; can be single value or dictionary with lumi for each MC campaign
+* watermark_size[_ratio]: text size of watermark [if ratio is added to canvas]
+* watermark_offset[_ratio]: text offset of watermark w.r.t `ATLAS` [if ratio is added to canvas]
+* watermark_[xy][_ratio]: x,y position of watermark text [if ratio is added to canvas]
+* decor_size[_ratio]: size of decoration text [if ratio is added to canvas]
+* decor_[xy][_ratio]: x,y position of decoration text [if ratio is added to canvas]
+* lumi_size[_ratio]: size of lumi text [if ratio is added to canvas]
+* lumi_[xy][_ratio]: x,y position of lumi text [if ratio is added to canvas]

 Merging ntuples